IAG-MMDC/H1101-Group43/README.md

 # Program Details:

 This program is a simple payroll system made for MotorPH that allows the user to login both as an employee or part of the payroll staff.
-For employees, it shows their basic information, and for the payroll staff, it shows and computes the employee's salary and deductions.
+For employees, it shows their basic information such as **(employee no., employee name, and birthday)** and for the payroll staff, it shows and computes the employee's salary and deductions from **june to december.**

 # Project Plan: